MicrochipTech/AzureDemo_AnyCloud/README.md

     +MQTTSUB:0
     >

-Once the topics are subcribed, the script requests the current status of the device twin from IoT Central by publishing to the `$iothub/twin/GET/` topic.
+Once the topics have been subcribed to, the script requests the current status of the device twin from IoT Central by publishing to the `$iothub/twin/GET/` topic.
 That is met by a response that is every property that has been previously writen by the device, including parameters updated during previous connections.
-The script prints out a pretty version of the JSON object received, and grabs the telemetry interval, which will be adopted as the rate periodic telemetry is sent to IOTC later on.
+The script prints out a "pretty" version of the JSON object received, and grabs the telemetry interval, which will be adopted as the rate periodic telemetry is sent to IOTC later on.

     Read current device twin settings from IOTC